Board of Trustees

 Columbia

-Edward W. Scavone is executive vice president of commercial banking at Central Bank of Boone County in Columbia.
+Edward W. Scavone is president and CEO of Central Bank of Boone County, headquartered in Columbia.
 He works primarily with business clients in the local community.
 He is an active citizen in the community, currently serving on the boards of Woodhaven and Heart of Missouri United Way, and chairing the audit committee for the City of Columbia.
 Scavone has a degree from Chapman University.
 He is a US Navy veteran who served during Desert Storm.
 Scavone has served as a trustee of the Society since 2014.

 Executive Director, Secretary, and Librarian